fluent-wallet/fluent-docs/eSpace/how-to/register-token.md

 # Register a token with users

-When a user opens MetaMask, they're shown a variety of assets, including tokens.
+When a user opens Fluent, they're shown a variety of assets, including tokens.
-By default, MetaMask detects some major popular tokens and displays them, but for most tokens, the user must register the token themselves.
+By default, Fluent detects some major popular tokens and displays them, but for most tokens, the user must register the token themselves.
 This process can be cumbersome, involves the user interacting with contract addresses, and is error-prone.

-You can improve the security and experience of users registering your token on their MetaMask interface by using the [`wallet_watchAsset`](../reference/rpc-api.md#wallet_watchasset) RPC method.
+You can improve the security and experience of users registering your token on their Fluent interface by using the [`wallet_watchAsset`](../reference/rpc-api.md#wallet_watchasset) RPC method.

 For example, you can add something like the following to your project script: